Overview of Coagulation Disorders

 If the CBC and peripheral blood smear demonstrate other cytopenias or abnormal white blood cells, a hematologic abnormality affecting multiple cell types is suspected.
 A bone marrow aspiration and biopsy are then necessary for diagnosis.

 Prolonged PTT with normal platelets and PT suggests hemophilia A or B. Factor VIII and IX assays are indicated.
 Inhibitors that specifically prolong the PTT include an autoantibody against factor VIII and antibodies against protein-phospholipid complexes (lupus anticoagulant).
 Clinicians suspect one of these inhibitors when a prolonged PTT does not correct after 1:1 mixing with normal plasma.

 Prolonged PT with normal platelets and PTT suggests factor VII deficiency.
 Congenital factor VII deficiency is rare; however, the short half-life of factor VII in plasma causes factor VII to decrease to low levels more rapidly than other vitamin K–dependent coagulation factors in patients beginning warfarin anticoagulation or in patients with incipient liver disease.

-Prolonged PT or PTT with normal platelet count occurs with liver disease or vitamin K deficiency or during anticoagulation with warfarin, unfractionated heparin, or the newer oral inhibitors of thrombin or factor Xa.
-Liver disease is suspected based on history and is confirmed by finding elevations of serum aminotransferases and bilirubin; hepatitis testing is recommended.
+Prolonged PT or PTT with normal platelet count occurs with liver disease (except sometimes in portal hypertension, when the platelet count is reduced due to splenomegaly), vitamin K deficiency, or during anticoagulation with warfarin, unfractionated heparin, or a direct oral inhibitor of thrombin or factor Xa.
+Liver disease is suspected based on history or physical examination findings (eg, jaundice, hepatomegaly, splenomegaly, telangiectasia) and is confirmed by finding elevations of serum aminotransferases and bilirubin.
+Hepatitis testing is recommended.